 Pieces are pretty heavy

 Not every clothing rack on the market has a set of rolling wheels, but the ones that do are easier to transport.
 The Honey-Can-Do Chrome Rolling Clothing Rack was our favorite rolling rack from our testing at The Lab, as it includes three shelves and one rod for maximum storage of your clothes, cleaning supplies, or garden gear.
 The chrome finish on the rack definitely makes it look more utilitarian in person.
 However, while you might not want to display it in your home if your interior decor doesn't align, our team thinks this aesthetic makes it the perfect option for a garage, laundry room, or basement storage room.
 The rod held up really well in the face of the 10-pound bags, and the wheels transitioned from a rug to a hard floor with ease.
 You could load it up with big boxes of snacks, bottles of laundry detergent, or multiple baskets of clothes—you name it.
+In fact, the brand lists a 50-pound weight capacity for the bar, and 200 pounds for each shelf,

 It is important to note that the instructions for this rack were just a photo.
 There are several pieces and parts, all of which are pretty heavy, so more detailed instructions would be helpful and ensure a speedier assembly process.
 The rack is adjustable, but our testers found the parts a bit hard to move, given their weight.
-Lastly, the rack is quite tall, so you'll want to make sure you have enough space for it before adding it to your cart.
+Lastly, the rack is quite tall, so you'll want to make sure you have enough space in your room for it before adding it to your cart.

-Best for Small Spaces: Yamazaki Home Freestanding Steel & Wood Hanger in White
+Yamazaki Home Freestanding Steel & Wood Hanger in White

 Easy to assemble